 - Password change

+Change the appropriate for a second of a

 - Change the password of your user account (not visible in case you log in via LDAP or Single Sign-On).

 - Representation

 Set up representations.

 - General settings

 Set the view criteria, default customer group, default process, and enable or disable CM/Doc.

-Time booking
+- Time booking

 Add time bookings and view your time booking report.

+- Downloads

+Download the installers for CM/Phone and CM/Doc.